 Technical Support for Publisher’s sites

-The publisher’s sites are not maintained or accessible by the north eLearning department.
+The publisher’s sites are not maintained or accessible by the eLearning department.
 Your best resource for technical help or log in information will be your instructor and the technical help the instructor and publisher provide.
 Please read the syllabus and any email the instructor may send you for specific information for these courses.
 They will be able to assist you in gaining access to the site as well as helping you with other technical issues.

 To obtain your textbooks on line or in person:

 Visit the North Seattle Bookstore for more information or visit the bookstore on campus.
 The campus bookstore will have eLearning texts and other materials.
 Please call the bookstore to confirm if your required text is in stock.
 Be prepared to supply them with the course item number and name for your class (ie. 9555 HUM 110).
 You may also be able to find your text online at one of the online book sellers.
 When purchasing books or instructional materials online it is important to confirm the shipping dates and to insure that you will receive your text books in a timely manner.
 You can contact your instructor if you have any questions.

 If a student is unable to come to campus for an exam, the student needs to contact the instructor early in the quarter to confirm that an exam can be proctored off campus or on campus at the testing center.